adamjvr/robot-manipulator/README.md

 ### Description:
 Constructs an instance of the RobotManipulator class with the specified joint parameters for the robot.
 ### Parameters:
-- joints: An array of JointParameters representing the robot's joints.
+- `joints`: An array of JointParameters representing the robot's joints.
-- numJoints: Number of joints in the robot.
+- `numJoints`: Number of joints in the robot.

 ## Forward Kinematics